 Providing your website allows interested voters to go online and find out more about you.

-On your website you can go more into detail about yourself, your ideas, and your positions on important issues.
-Providing it here is a way to show you have more depth on certain topics without cramming it into the copy of a mailer and rendering your mailer ineffective.
+On your website, you can go more into detail about yourself, your ideas, and your positions on important issues.

 There will always be voters who want to learn more about you when they get your mail, so you need to lead them back to your website rather than making them search for it on Google and possibly find some not so flattering things about you that an opponent may have put up on your website.